cncf/devstats.archive/INSTALL_UBUNTU16.md

     - If You want to disable external InfluxDB access (for any external IP, only localhost) follow those instructions [SECURE_INFLUXDB.md](https://github.com/cncf/devstats/blob/master/SECURE_INFLUXDB.md).
     - `sudo service influxdb restart`

-13. Databases installed, you need to test if all works fine, use database test coverage:
+10. Databases installed, you need to test if all works fine, use database test coverage:
     - `GHA2DB_PROJECT=kubernetes IDB_DB=dbtest IDB_HOST="172.17.0.1" IDB_PASS=your_influx_pwd PG_DB=dbtest PG_PASS=your_postgres_pwd make dbtest`
     - Tests should pass.

-14. We have both databases running and Go tools installed, let's try to sync database dump from k8s.devstats.cncf.io manually:
+11. We have both databases running and Go tools installed, let's try to sync database dump from k8s.devstats.cncf.io manually:
+    - Set reuse TCP connections (Golang InfluxDB may need this under heavy load): `sudo ./scripts/net_tcp_config.sh`
+    - On some VMs `tcp_tw_recycle` will be unavailable, ignore the warning.
     - We need to prefix call with GHA2DB_LOCAL to enable using tools from "./" directory
-    - You need to have GitHub OAuth token, either put this token in `/etc/github/aoauth` file or specify token value via GHA2DB_GITHUB_OAUTH=deadbeef654...10a0 (here You token value)
+    - You need to have GitHub OAuth token, either put this token in `/etc/github/oauth` file or specify token value via GHA2DB_GITHUB_OAUTH=deadbeef654...10a0 (here You token value)
     - If You really don't want to use GitHub OAuth2 token, specify GHA2DB_GITHUB_OAUTH=- - this will force tokenless operation (via public API), it is a lot more rate limited than OAuth2 which gives 5000 API points/h
     - To import data for the first time (Influx database is empty and postgres database is at the state when Kubernetes SQL dump was made on [k8s.devstats.cncf.io](https://k8s.devstats.cncf.io)):
     - `IDB_HOST="172.17.0.1" IDB_PASS=pwd PG_PASS=pwd ./kubernetes/reinit_all.sh`
     - This can take a while (depending how old is psql dump `gha.sql.xz` on [k8s.devstats.cncf.io](https://k8s.devstats.cncf.io).
 It is generated daily at 3:00 AM UTC.
     - Command should be successfull.

-15. We need to setup cron job that will call sync every hour (10 minutes after 1:00, 2:00, ...)
+12. We need to setup cron job that will call sync every hour (10 minutes after 1:00, 2:00, ...)
     - You need to open `crontab.entry` file, it looks like this for single project setup:
     ```
     8 * * * * PATH=$PATH:/path/to/your/GOPATH/bin GHA2DB_CMDDEBUG=1 GHA2DB_PROJECT=kubernetes IDB_HOST="172.17.0.1" IDB_PASS='...'
 PG_PASS='...' gha2db_sync 2>> /tmp/gha2db_sync.err 1>> /tmp/gha2db_sync.log